Criminal Operations Division

 · Colonel Lawrence McLeary - Chief Criminal Deputy

-· Major Ron Boucher - Chief of Detectives
+· Major Bryan White - Chief of Detectives

-· Major Michael Crawford - Chief of Operations
+· Major Anthony Ponton - Chief of Uniform Patrol

 The Criminal Operations Division of the East Baton Rouge Parish Sheriff's Office encompasses the major portion of our organization.
 From Communications where the calls from the public are received to the Uniform Patrol Deputies who respond to them, the Criminal Operations Division is responsible for the safety and well-being of our residents.